Duplicate Content: SEO Impact and Solutions Guide

-Duplicate means that the same content is published on different URLs.
-This can hurt your search rankings because Google doesn't know which page is the right one.
-In this article, we tell you all about duplicate content, show some of its most common causes and tell you how you can fix it.
+Duplicate content means that the same content is published on different URLs.
+This can hurt your search rankings because Google doesn't know which page is correct.
+In this article, we tell you all about duplicate content, show some of its most common causes, and tell you how you can fix it.

 What is duplicate content?

-Duplicate content means that the same content is published on different URLs on the internet, either on the same website or on a different site. www.example.com/t-shirts and www.example.com/t-shirts?sort=price may have different URLs, their content is exactly the same.
+Duplicate content means the same content is published on different URLs, either on the same website or on a different site.
+For example, www.example.com/t-shirts and www.example.com/t-shirts?sort=price may have different URLs, but their content is the same.

 Why does duplicate content matter?

-If you're searching on Google, you don't want to see the exact same result twice.
-Therefore, Google will only show one result with similar content in the results page.
-Google is forced to make a choice: which content am I going to include in the results.
+You don't want to see the same result twice if you search on Google.
+Therefore, Google will only show one result with similar content on the results page.
+Google is forced to make a choice: which content am I going to include in the results?
 Their choice may not be the one you would have liked to rank.

 It gets worse: other websites may link to different versions of your content.
-And because links are an important ranking signal for Google and other search engines, they won't know which content to prioritize.
-Therefore, it might distribute the pagerank (the authority of that page in Google's index) among the different URLs, resulting in an overall lower page rank.
+Since links are an essential ranking signal for Google and other search engines, they won't know which content to prioritize.
+As a result, Google might distribute the PageRank (the authority of that page in Google's index) among the different URLs, lowering the overall rank.

-You may have heard of crawl budget: the time and resources Google is willing to spend on indexing your website.
-Duplicate content makes it harder for them to crawl and index your website.
-As a result, some of your other pages may not rank at all.
+Additionally, duplicate content can impact your crawl budget — the time and resources Google is willing to spend on indexing your website.
+Duplicate content makes it harder for them to crawl and index your website, and some other pages may not rank.

 The result: confused search engines and lower rankings for your content.
 That's a shame because duplicate content is easy to avoid.

-More on how Google handles duplicate content in this video by Matt Cutts.
+You can learn more about how Google handles duplicate content in this article by Neil Patel.

 When does Google see content as duplicate?

-Google has described duplicate content as "substantive blocks of content within or across domains that either completely matches other content or are appreciably similar".
-Note that the content doesn't have to be exactly the same to be considered a duplicate.
+Google has described duplicate content as "substantive blocks of content within or across domains that either completely match other content or are appreciably similar."
+Note that the content doesn't have to be the same to be considered duplicate.

 What is a duplicate content penalty?

-The good news: there's no such thing as a duplicate content penalty.
-They said so in a blog post from 2008 and it's still true, as Google's John Mueller said in a 2014 Hangout session.
+The good news is that there’s no duplicate content penalty.
+Google stated this in a blog post in 2008, and it’s still true, as Google's John Mueller confirmed in a 2014 Hangout session.

 Google may issue penalties when content is intentionally copied (plagiarism), but that's not the same as duplicate content.
-Duplicate content is often unintentional, and won't result in your website being removed.
+Duplicate content is often unintentional and won't result in your website being removed, and you won’t receive a notification or alert from Google Search Console indicating that your site has been penalized for this reason.

 Causes and solutions

 There are many reasons why the same content may live on different URLs.
-We'll talk you through the most common causes and tell you how to fix them.
+We’ll walk you through the most common causes and how to fix them.

 URL parameters

-Often you'll see parameters in URLs, used for sorting, filtering, pagination, or recognizing where traffic comes from.
-For example www.example.com/products?sort=price and www.example.com/products may be the exact same page, but have a different URL.
+Often, you'll see parameters in URLs used for sorting, filtering, pagination, or recognizing where traffic comes from.
+For example, www.example.com/products?sort=price and www.example.com/products may be the exact same page but have different URLs.
 The same is true for tracking parameters: www.example.com/blog-post?utm_source=email may not differ from www.example.com/blog-post.

-You probably can't remove these parameters, because they are there for a reason.
+You probably can't remove these parameters because they are there for a reason.
 There's an easy fix for this: use canonical URLs.
-A canonical URL tells search engines that although there may be various URLs going to the same content, only that one canonical URL is the original one.
+A canonical URL tells search engines that although various URLs may go to the same content, only one canonical URL is the original one.
 Generally, Google will use that URL in their results.

 <link rel="canonical" href="http://www.example.com/blogs/my-blog-post" />

-That tells Google http://www.example.com/blogs/my-blog-post should be indexed, even when the URL shown is:
+This tells Google that http://www.example.com/blogs/my-blog-post should be indexed, even if the URL shown is:

-It's very similar to a 301 redirect, without changing the URL.
+It's similar to a 301 redirect but without changing the URL.

 Content in different categories